tenorix/mma-tutorials/index.md

 Rehearse with your own backing tracks created from the chords in your sheet music or from the internet

 **Jazz fake books**
-From fake book to backing track in minutes
+From fake book jazz standard to backing track in minutes

 **Karaoke**
-Create MIDI karaoke .kar file accompaniments with lyrics - without learning how to play keyboard
+Create MIDI karaoke .kar file accompaniments with lyrics - without learning how to play the keyboard

-# MMA - Musical MIDI Accompaniment - the MIDI generator that translates chord notation to MIDI.
+# MMA - Musical MIDI Accompaniment: the MIDI generator that translates chord notation to MIDI
-Write down the chords in a text file, apply different grooves from a huge library or arrange your own grooves, run MMA.
-Your MIDI file is ready to play.
+1. Enter the chords as text in an editor
+2. Apply different grooves from a huge library or arrange your own grooves
+3. Run MMA
+4. Your MIDI file is ready to play